CondensationDS/Condensation/README.md

 - [x] Research and development of the conflict free merge
 - [x] Develop the messaging system
-- [x] Develop the end-to-end encrpytion
+- [x] Develop the end-to-end encryption
 - [x] Package and publish Java version (Jan.
 2021)
 - [ ] Release the white paper (Feb.
 2021)
 - [ ] Publish first pilot with Microcontroller integration (May.
 2021)